 Do I need a Party Wall Agreement for my extension, then?

-The answer isn’t a simple yes or no… I would certainly advise to speak to one of the Party Wall team here at Berry Lodge Surveyors!
+The answer isn’t a simple yes or no… I would certainly advise speaking to one of the Party Wall team here at Berry Lodge Surveyors!
 However, let’s try and answer it.

 Generally, one of the first steps would be to take a detailed look at the architect’s drawings to determine where the excavations for the proposed foundations and the location of the new walls forming the flank of the proposed extension will be placed.

 Once the understanding is there, you can then research and refer to her Majesty’s Land Registry to determine any adjoining owners who may be affected by the works and who may require the service of a Party Wall Notice.

 A Party Wall Notice is a legal document which serves to inform the adjoining owner’s of the proposed notifiable works by the building owner (owner proposing to carry out the notifiable works).

 Very commonly, rear extensions involve excavations for foundations and this falls within the definition of notifiable works under the Party Wall etc Act 1996 (see below image of notifiable works).